JamieSTV/AwsTools/README.md

 Ensure your aws Config/Credentials files are set up correctly.

-the installation folder, you can run:
+From the installation folder, you can run:

     ./php runCommand.php [commandName]  [args...]